cham207388/resource-tools/project-setup/python/setup.md

 - `deactive` to deactivate
 - `python3 main.py` to start application
 - `uv pip freeze > requirements.txt` to freeze dependencies into requirements.txt
+- check info `echo $VIRTUAL_ENV`
+- use the path result as your interpreter on vs code

 ### Option uv